Are You a Carer or do you look after someone that wouldn't necessarily be able to manage without your support?

-The surgery offers annual health checks for carers and can signpost you to additional support if needed - we use an AWARD WINNING 'prescription' based service to access fast and efficient help for carers locally.
+The surgery offers annual health checks (including NHS flu vaccines)for registered carers and can signpost you to additional support if needed - we use an 'prescription' based service to access fast and efficient help for carers locally.

 CARER ADVICE CLINICS at Sunny Meed

-There is a wealth of information on NHS Choices about carers and caring.
+There is a wealth of information on NHS.net about carers and caring.